keith-ng/Projects/DA - Valorant Sales Analysis/README.md

 	- Number of transactions from the first two days of the battle pass launched comprised of 11.33% of total transactions in its 90 days period.

 Weapon Bundles Analysis
-- Due to nature of data collection, most popular bundles are not conclusive.
+- Due to the nature of data collection, most popular bundles are not conclusive.
 - Relatively safe to assume which are the least popular bundles based on dataset.